-Statement of Trustees' Responsibilities
+Statement of Trustee's Responsibilities

-The financial statements, which are prepared in accordance with UK Generally Accepted Accounting Practice, including the Financial Reporting Standard applicable in the UK (FRS 102), are the responsibility of the Trustees.
-Pension scheme regulations require, and the Trustees are responsible for ensuring, that those financial statements:
+The financial statements, which are prepared in accordance with UK Generally Accepted Accounting Practice, including the Financial Reporting Standard applicable in the UK (i.e. FRS 102), are the responsibility of the Trustee.
+Pension scheme regulations require, and the Trustee is responsible for ensuring, that those financial statements: